SuperYurii/Week8assignment/README.md

 7)Spent an hour adding a time stamp to my posts.
 It appeared that if you add the column to existing table it does not work properly.
 Droped the table and created the new one
-8)Implemented Delete Button with a help of other students in breakroom, lesson demo and a lot of googling 9)Added an Img on homescreen and did some styling with tailwind
+8)Implemented Delete Button with a help of other students in breakroom, lesson demo and a lot of googling 9)Added an Img on homescreen and did some styling with tailwind 10)I used Tailwind on the posts page because I couldn't solve the styling issue any other way.
+Took an idea from one of the websites I use and used it here.